-Oxidation on copper made by heating with a torch.
+Oxidation on copper is made by heating with a torch.

 Because of the corrosive nature of acids and acid salts, the handling and use of pickle require specific safety precautions.
 Of course, the amount and degree of safety precautions vary depending on the type of pickle.
 There are certain pickles, like vinegar or citric acid pickle, that are much less dangerous than say, sodium bisulfate or sulfuric acid pickle.